 She’s a big fan of Great White Sharks and wanted to be an ichthyologist when she was younger.

-Kelly views architecture at both a macro and micro level.
+Specializing in problem solving, leadership and working together as a team, Kelly views architecture at both a macro and micro level.
+She can make sense of the intricacies of design while seeing a project through from schematic design to occupancy.
 Her strength lies in producing complete and highly accurate drawings that reduce the possibility of complications in construction.
+Throughout her career she has worked on a variety of projects ranging from Education to Hospitality with a prime focus on Healthcare.
 A champion of organization, codes and guidelines, Kelly thrives in healthcare projects where she can spot opportunities where others might see only limitations.

 Fun Facts about Kelly